Half Marathon& 5K

 Note: You are responsible for your safety if you attempt to participate in any of these activities.
 Always check the weather before starting a hike, and speak with a park or forest ranger for updated information regarding trail conditions, closures, and permits.

-Don't want to miss the next race?
-Sign up for email updates and get info for our 2023 event.
+Don't want to miss a price jump?
+Sign up for email updates and get alerts right in your inbox!

 Run through the peaceful community of Ashford, Washington at the entrance to Mount Rainier National Park.
 This course will take you through beautiful pacific northwest landscapes.
 You’ll run through peaceful forests, among wildflowers, ferns and lush undergrowth, over streams and rivers all the while catching glimpses of Mount Rainier as the trees part to reveal her in all her majesty towering over the course.